rajab-m/radar-object-classification/README.md

 ## Dataset

-The original radar measurements are not included in this repository because they originate from an internal measurement campaign.
+The original radar measurements are  included in this repository and they originate from an internal measurement campaign (Videtec2 Project).

 The notebook expects the corresponding radar `.pkl` files to be available locally.